olmozavala/ds_health_hm_hipergator_io/README.md

 #  HyperGator access and PyTorch data IO

 The objectives of this homework are:
-1. Practice accessing the HiperGator data cluster
+1. Practice accessing the HiperGator shared data folder.
-2. Practice using PyTorch datasets and data loaders
+2. Practice using PyTorch datasets and data loaders.

 ### Move your data to HiperGator (10 pts)
 Create a folder  in the **shared** blue folder at `/blue/isc5935/shared/teamXX/data`.